jeehay-park/TIL/error.md

 ```

 By using `createSlice`, you ensure that action types, action creators, and reducers are generated automatically, reducing the likelihood of errors and improving code maintainability.

+📅 13/06/2024

+Errors and bugs both refer to issues within software, but they are distinct concepts:

+### Errors:
+- **Definition**: Errors are problems or issues that occur during the execution of a program, which may cause the program to produce incorrect results or to terminate unexpectedly.
+- **Nature**: Errors are typically related to the code itself, logical flaws, or system-level issues.
+- **Types**: There are various types of errors, including:
+  - **Syntax Errors**: Mistakes in the code that violate the rules of the programming language (e.g., missing semicolons, incorrect keywords).
+  - **Runtime Errors**: Errors that occur while the program is running (e.g., dividing by zero, null pointer dereferences).
+  - **Logical Errors**: Errors that cause the program to operate incorrectly but do not necessarily crash the program (e.g., incorrect algorithms, faulty logic).

+### Bugs:
+- **Definition**: Bugs are flaws or defects in the software that cause it to behave unexpectedly or incorrectly.
+Bugs are often introduced during the development phase and can be a result of coding errors, design flaws, or miscommunication among team members.
+- **Nature**: Bugs can manifest as errors, but they can also be more subtle issues that don't immediately cause the program to crash or produce incorrect results.
+- **Scope**: Bugs encompass a broader range of issues than errors.
+They can include performance problems, security vulnerabilities, usability issues, and more.

+### Key Differences:
+1. **Scope**:
+   - Errors are specific issues that arise during the execution of the program.
+   - Bugs are more general and encompass any flaw in the software, including errors, but also design flaws, usability issues, and other types of defects.

+2. **Manifestation**:
+   - Errors typically manifest as immediate problems that prevent the program from running correctly (e.g., crashes, incorrect outputs).
+   - Bugs may not always produce immediate or obvious symptoms and can lead to unexpected behavior over time.

+3. **Examples**:
+   - An **error** example: A syntax error in a Python program, such as a missing colon, that prevents the code from compiling.
+   - A **bug** example: A logical flaw in a sorting algorithm that causes it to fail under certain conditions, even though it compiles and runs without errors.

+### Conclusion:
+While errors are a subset of bugs focused on issues that occur during execution, bugs refer to any defect or flaw in the software.
+Understanding and distinguishing between these concepts can help in effectively diagnosing and addressing issues in software development.